 Our research projects aims at increased levels of knowledge and awareness among a variety of target groups, including policymakers, businesses, and researchers engaging with China, as well as civil society organizations.
 Its primary focus is to support The Netherlands (and Europe) with the various challenges China’s cyber policy poses, in addition to stimulating effective engagement with China.

-By organizing two international workshops, we aim to collaborate with Chinese, European and American experts to work on issues concerning diverse topics in internet policy.
+By organizing two international workshops in May and June, we aim to collaborate with Chinese, European and American experts to work on issues concerning diverse topics in internet policy.
 In support of this project, a network of social and research partners was created.
 Social partners are the primary conduits for dissemination of research outcomes, generating impact and outlining content demand.
 They include Dutch and European governmental bodies, important non-governmental organizations etc. Research partners include academic entities and think tanks.
 Prominent representatives of academic and social partners form a project feedback group, to advise on and guide the substantive development of the project.
 This group collaborates constantly and meets regularly at conferences and workshops in the Netherlands, China and the US.

 Project leader is Dr Rogier Creemers (Van Vollenhoven Institute and LIAS).

 The projects aims at increasing knowledge among policymakers and researchers engaging with China, as well as civil society organizations.
 Its primary focus is how China’s cyber policy affects international law, politics and economics, with particular attention on how European and Dutch interests are influenced.

 Dr Rogier Creemers

 The Hague Center of Security Studies (HCSS), Dutch Minsitry of Foreign Affairs, Dutch Ministry of Defense